-5. To pass on to the church treasurer all Sabbath school moneys for missions, also all expense money received in the Sabbath school.
+5. To pass on to the church treasurer all Sabbath school monies for missions, also all expense money received in the Sabbath school.

-6. To order through the lay activities secretary the Sabbath school supplies and special helps agreed upon by the Sabbath school officers.
+6. To order through the lay activities secretary the Sabbath school supplies and special helps agreed upon by the Sabbath School Council.